Presently around 3.000 animals live in the Allwetterzoo.

 The Allwetterzoo is one of the few zoos in Europe in which the white rhinoceros regularly breeds successfully.
 At the moment there are three rhinoceroses sharing the great hall with slender-tailed meerkats.
 The naturally formed backdrop of artificial rocks in the hall displays interesting Namibian bushman paintings.

-Our Asian elephants live in a herd of 7 animals at the moment, among them the bull elephant "Alexander" born in 1978 in Ramat Gan/Tel Aviv in Israel.
+Our Asian elephants live in a herd of 5 animals at the moment, among them the bull elephant "Alexander" born in 1978 in Ramat Gan/Tel Aviv in Israel.
 Our aim is to breed elephants in Münster.
-In the near future our elephants will be residing in a better living environment, the Elefanten-Park, which will be ready until summer 2013.
-For the bull a completely new house is being built.
-The outdoor plant will be extended notably and will be arranged more attractive for both, animal as visitor.
-Above all, the elephants will be enjoying a bigger pool.
+In 2013 we opened our new "Elefanten-Park", including a completely new house for the bull. and a bigger pool for the elephants.

 One special feature in Münster: visitors may feed the elephants.